OfficeDev/Office-Add-in-UX-Design-Patterns-Code/README.md

 * Office Fabric components and styles.
 * Add-ins that look like a natural extension of the default Office UI.

+For overview information and the types of UX design patterns available, see [UX design pattern templates for Office Add-ins](https://dev.office.com/docs/add-ins/design/ux-design-patterns).

 > Important: After customizing these design patterns to meet your requirements, be sure to test your add-in on all platforms where your add-in will be available.
 These UX design patterns were tested using Office 2016 and Windows 10.

-## How do I get started using these resources?

-There are no prerequisites to use these design or code resources.
-To get started creating a great UX for your add-in:

-* Review the UX design patterns, and identify which ones are important to your add-in.
-* Then do one or more of the following:
+## Using the UX design patterns

+You can use the [UX designer specifications](https://github.com/OfficeDev/Office-Add-in-Design-Patterns/blob/master/Patterns/Source%20Files) as a guide when you create your own UX design, or you can add the [source code](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns-Code/tree/master/templates) directly to your project.
+To add the source code:

+1. Clone this repo.
-	* Copy the code files to your add-in project and start customizing them to meet your requirements.
-You will need the [assets folder](https://github.com/OfficeDev/Office-Add-in-UX-Design-Pattern-Code/tree/master/assets), and the code folder for the design pattern you choose.
+2. Copy the [assets folder](https://github.com/OfficeDev/Office-Add-in-UX-Design-Pattern-Code/tree/master/assets), and the code folder for the individual pattern you choose to your add-in project.
-	* Take a look at the [specs](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns) and use them as a guide when creating your own UX design.
-	* Download the Adobe Illustrator files and edit them to mock-up your own add-in designs.
-Get them [here](https://github.com/OfficeDev/Office-Add-in-Design-Patterns/blob/master/Patterns/Source%20Files).
+3. Incorporate the individual pattern into your add-in.
+For example:
+	- Edit the source location or add-in command URL in the manifest.

-For more information about the availabe UX design patterns, see [UX design pattern templates for Office Add-ins](https://dev.office.com/docs/add-ins/design/ux-design-patterns).
+	- Use the UX design pattern as a template for other pages.
+	- Link to or from the UX design pattern.

 ## Known issues